ankane/pgsync/README.md

 ## Schema

-Sync schema before the data (this wipes out existing data)
+Sync the schema before the data (this wipes out existing data)

 ```sh
 pgsync --schema-first